 Safety performance is the single most effective measure of excellence in any organization!
 But unfortunately safety performance excellence still eludes many, if not most, workplaces.
-Still today, the sad realities are that nearly 50 American workers are injured every minute of every hour.
-Nearly 24,000 workers are injured every 8 hour work day in the U.S. Nearly four decades since the passage of the Occupational Safety and Health Act, only about 30 percent of businesses have established safety and health programs.
-These sad realities will remain unchanged unless we address the fundamental organizational barriers causing most of these deplorable statistics.
+The sad realities of American worker safety are that nearly 50 American workers are injured every minute of every hour.
+Nearly 24,000 workers are injured every 8-hour workday in the U.S. And, 4 decades since the passage of the Occupational Safety and Health Act, only about 30 percent of businesses have established safety and health programs.
+These sad realities will remain unchanged unless we address the fundamental organizational barriers causing much of those deplorable statistics.